saicaca/hexo-theme-vivia/README.md

    - Append the content of `example_config.vivia.yml` to `_config.yml` under this theme.

    > Why not just write everything to _config.yml so that we can get a ready-to-go theme config?
 That's because we have npm install approach to install this theme.
-To prevent overwriting ./node_modules/hexo-theme-vivia/_config.yml and those user lose their customized configurations.
+To prevent overwriting the config file under ./node_modules and make those user lose their customized configurations, we choose to leave the theme _config.yml file empty.

 3. Create the `about` page